andre-rd-rodrigues/run-dev/README.md

 ## Usage

 To run the CLI tool, simply type `dev` in your terminal.
-The tool will prompt you to select a project folder from a list of folders located in the `~/git` directory.
+The tool will prompt you to select a project folder from a list of folders, located in the `~/git` directory, with a `package.json` file and the `npm run dev` script.
 Once you select a folder, it will open the folder in your IDE and launch the `npm run dev` command on the folder using the default shell.

 To stop the `npm run dev` command, press `CTRL+C` in the terminal.